United States Pushes U.N. for Action Against Iran

 KELEMEN: But even close allies are questioning the Bush administration's tactics.
 The head of the German parliament's Foreign Relations Committee, Ruprecht Polenz, says Washington should show more patience and not be in such a rush to get targeted U.N. sanctions.

-Parliamentarian RUPRECHT POLENZ (Chair, Foreign Relations Committee, Republic of Germany): Do you really think that if we could impose this and we got a U.N.
+RUPRECHT POLENZ: Do you really think that if we could impose this and we got a U.N.
 Security Council resolution the Iranians will give in?
 No, probably not.
 So, and then what's next?

 KELEMEN: Polenz was in Washington recently, suggesting the U.S. should talk directly with Iran, though he admits he didn't get any traction on that idea.